@sogni-ai/sogni-client

 Important Note:

-• This sample assume you are using ES modules, which allow await on the top level, if you are CommomJS you will need to wrap await calls in an async function.
+• These samples assume you are using ES modules, which allow await on the top level, if you are CommonJS you will need to wrap await calls in an async function.

 • appId must be unique string, UUID is recommended.
 It is used to identify your application.